CagriCatik/RRT-MPC/README.md

 The tests validate stage interfaces, pipeline orchestration, and configuration loading.
 Continuous integration can extend this with linting and static analysis.

+## Roadmap & Enhancement Ideas

+- **Closed-loop replanning** – integrate a lightweight trigger that re-runs the planner whenever the MPC deviates beyond a tolerance, enabling operation in slowly changing environments.
+- **Dynamic obstacle modelling** – extend the map stage to ingest time-varying occupancy (e.g. from ROS2 topics) and feed predictions into the MPC cost function for proactive collision avoidance.
+- **Controller modularity** – expose a plug-in interface for alternative trackers (LQR, learning-based) while reusing the existing `PipelineResult` contract for logging and evaluation.
+- **Scenario regression suite** – add parametrised tests and benchmark maps that validate planner success rates, solve times, and control smoothness across a curated set of environments.
+- **Deployment hooks** – package the pipeline behind a REST/ROS2 boundary with structured logging and telemetry export so experiments can scale to multi-robot fleets.

 ## Further reading

 - [`docs/developer_guide.md`](docs/developer_guide.md) – conventions, architecture